monkeysforever/Mbedder/README.md

 </div>

 ---
-Mbedder is a language framework for adding contextual embeddings of pretrained language models to deep learning models.

-Mbedder is powered by PyTorch and HuggingFace and requires as less as 1 line of code to add embeddings and work similar to how the Embedding Layer works in PyTorch.
+Mbedder is a language framework for adding contextual embeddings of pretrained language models to deep learning models.Mbedder is powered by <b>PyTorch</b> and <b>HuggingFace</b> and requires as less as 1 line of code to add embeddings and work similar to how the Embedding Layer works in PyTorch.

 The Architectures supported are :